tomixu/parallel_ios_tests/README.md

 Apple did some great job in the last versions of Xcode in regard of sandboxing Simulator instances.
 Finally we can execute our tests on different devices (iPhone Simulator, iPad Simulator) at the same time.
 It might not be obvious how to do that, it also is not possible by just using `xcodebuild`.

-Instead we need to use [xctool's](https://github.com/facebook/xctool) feature of separating the `build-tests` phase from the `run-tests` phase.
+Instead we can use [xctool's](https://github.com/facebook/xctool) feature of separating the `build-tests` phase from the `run-tests` phase.
 Due to some internal implementation details of `xctool` it's mandatory to pass the `-derivedDataPath` option to both phases.
 It also needs to be an absolute path!
 Right now it's also required to use the current `master` of `xctool`.